Understanding Win32 App Detection Rules in Microsoft Intune

 Client side activities:

-As explained earlier in this article, you can view client side activities in Intune Extension Manager log.
-You can see in below logs that client downloaded the latest policy from Microsoft Intune and it’s contains all the details for application including detection rules which we configured in Endpoint Manager portal.
-The DetectionType 2 represent File / Folder based detection rule.
+This article explains that you can view client-side activities in the Intune Extension Manager log.
+You can see in the logs below that the client downloaded the latest policy from Microsoft Intune.
+It contains all the details for the application including detection rules which we configured in the Intune portal.
+The DetectionType 2 represents the File / Folder detection rule.

 Get policies = [{"Id":"4c153c53-913e-4a75-92b1-27e53ca03876","Name":"WinZip 26.0","Version":1,"Intent":3,"TargetType":2,"AppApplicabilityStateDueToAssginmentFilters":null,"AssignmentFilterIds":null,"DetectionRule":"[{\"DetectionType\":2,\"DetectionText\":\"{\\\"Path\\\":\\\"D:\\\\\\\\Program Files\\\\\\\\WinZip26\\\",\\\"FileOrFolderName\\\":\\\"Winzip64.exe\\\",\\\"Check32BitOn64System\\\":false,\\\"DetectionType\\\":1,\\\"Operator\\\":0,\\\"DetectionValue\\\":null}\"},